 There were many odd moves in the Quorum structure: Incorporated as Quorum Ventures Inc on June 5th, 1991; a partnership was formed June 21st, 1991 called Quorum International Ltd; the partnership dissolved on July 12th, 1996; on July 19th, 1996, Quorum Ventures Inc changed its name to Quorum International Ltd.

-One of the founders of Quorum International, Marty Matthews became President of Travel Dynamics, Inc.
+One of the founders of the company, Marty Matthews later became President of Travel Dynamics, Inc.

 This quote from a political article about Raymond Hung can make you think: Hung is also reported to have set up dozens of shell “front companies” offshore.
 These companies allegedly sell cheap Chinese products imported by Hung who declares bankruptcy, citing Chinese taxes on the imports.
 Hung, of course, splits the “taxes” with the Chinese government and returns to America to purchase hard assets such as real estate.

-Disclaimer: Neither I nor the Online MLM Community were affiliated with Quorum nor any of the others listed in this article.
+Disclaimer: Neither I nor the Online MLM Community were affiliated with Quorum nor any of the other companies listed in this article.

 - Gore’s China scandal

 - Travel Dynamics Names Martin J. Matthews President.

 About the Author